 Alternatively, you might want to keep your damaged car and repair it.
-A car damaged in an accident that has been written off by your insurance company does not necessarily mean that it will have to be sent to the scrap heap.
+A car damaged in an accident that has been written off by your insurance company (this is what does totaled mean) does not necessarily mean that it will have to be sent to the scrap heap.
 You actually have several options.

 #1.
 Take the Money

 After an accident, either your insurer or the insurer of the driver who is at fault will determine the cash value of the vehicle, and then decide whether the car should be totaled or repaired.
 When the car isn’t worth fixing, the insurance company will issue you a check for the value of the car, minus any deductible that you’re carrying on your insurance policy.

 If the car can still be driven safely, or at least towed to a place where it can be repaired, you might choose not to file a claim.

 Of course, you won’t want to do this if the damage is severe, but if it’s just cosmetic or easily repaired, you might want to think about keeping the vehicle and having it repaired.
 This is a good option if the amount you’re likely to get from your insurance claim is going to be lower than what you’ll need to replace the vehicle.
 You might want to just have the repairs done.

 If you decide to file a claim, the insurance company may deduct the salvage value of the vehicle (which is usually only a few hundred dollars) plus your deductible if you’re at fault in the accident.
 Then you’ll get a check for what remains, along with a salvage title.